mobily-enterprises/jsonreststores/README.md

       });

       People.onlineAll( app, '/people/', ':id' );
-    }

-In the rest of the documentation, I will assume that your `db` variable is set.

-# DOCUMENTATION IS COMPLETELY OUT OF DATE FROM THIS POINT ON -- SORRY.

-**Documentation will be finished on the 2nd of Dec.**

-Here are three very common use-cases for JsonRest stores.

-## A basic store (no DB)

-Here is how you make a fully compliant store:

-    // The basic Store class
-    var Store = require('jsonreststores');
-    var Schema = require('simpleschema');

-    var Workspaces = declare( Store, {

-      schema: new Schema({
-        _id:           { type: 'id' },
-        workspaceName: { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, }),

-      storeName: 'workspaces',

-      handlePut: true,
-      handlePost: true,
-      handleGet: true,
-      handleGetQuery: true,
-      handleDelete: true,

-      paramIds: [ '_id' ],
-    });

-    // Create the right hooks to access the store Workspaces.onlineAll( app, '/workspaces/', ':_id' );

 That's it: this is enough to make a full store which will handly properly all of the HTTP calls.
 Try it if you don't believe me!

-* `Workspace` is a new class that inherits from `Store`.
+* `People` is a new class that inherits from `JRS`.
 Creating the derived class is the first step towards creating a store
-* `schema` is an object of type SimpleSchema.
+* `schema` (_mandatory_) is an object of type Schema.
+* `paramIds` (_mandatory_) is an array of IDs, ***where the last one is the most important one***: the last item in `paramIds` (in this case it's also the only one: `_id`) defines which field, within your schema, will be used as _the_ record ID when performing a PUT and a GET (both of which require a specific ID to function).
-* `storeName` needs to be a unique name for your store.
+* `storeName` (_mandatory_) needs to be a unique name for your store.
 It is mandatory to have one, as (when used with a database) it will define the name of the DB table/collection
 * `handleXXX` are attributes which will define how your store will behave.
 If you have `handlePut: false` and a client tries to PUT, they will receive an `NotImplemented` HTTP error
-* `paramIds` is an array of IDs, ***where the last one is the most important one***: the last item in `paramIds` (in this case it's also the only one: `_id`) defines which field, within your schema, will be used as _the_ record ID when performing a PUT, a GET and an "incremental" POST (all operations that require a specific ID to function).
 * `Workspaces.onlineAll()` creates the right Express routes to actually activate your stores.
 Specifically:

 .

     // get (specific ID)
     app.get(    url + idName,  function( req, res, next ){ /* ... */ } );
-    // getQuery (array of objects)
-    app.get(    url,          function( req, res, next ){ /* ... */ } );
+    // getQuery (array of objects, no ID) app.get(    url,          function( req, res, next ){ /* ... */ } );
     // put (specific ID)
     app.put(    url + idName, function( req, res, next ){ /* ... */ } );
-    // post (new record)
+    // post (new record, no ID)
     app.post(   url,          function( req, res, next ){ /* ... */ } );
-    // postAppend (append to existing record)
-    app.post(   url + idName, function( req, res, next ){ /* ... */ } );
     // delete (specific ID)
     app.delete( url + idName, function( req, res, next ){ /* ... */ } );

 So, the following routes will be defined:

-    GET /workspaces/:id (returns a specific workspace)
+    GET /people/:id (returns a specific workspace)
-    GET /workspaces (returns a collection of elements) PUT /workspaces/:id (writes over an existing workspace object) POST /workspaces/ (creates a new workspace object) POST /workspaces/:id  (appends to an existing workspace object) DELETE /workspaces/:id (deletes a workspace)
+    GET /people (returns a collection of elements)
+    PUT /people/:id (writes over an existing workspace object) POST /people/ (creates a new workspace object) DELETE /people/:id (deletes a workspace)

-Note that this store is not actually hooked to any database server.
-So, it will actually send out dummy data.

-## A basic store using MongoDB

-Here is how you define a store that uses MongoDB as a backend.

-    // The basic Store classes
-    var Store = require('jsonreststores');
-    var MongoDriverMixin = require('jsonreststores/MongoDriverMixin.js');

-    // The basic Schema classes
-    var Schema = require('simpleschema');
-    var MongoSchemaMixin = require('simpleschema/MongoSchemaMixin.js');

-    // The mongoWrapper class, that will make it easier to get a "db" object mongoWrapper = require('mongowrapper');

-    // The new MongoStore and MongoSchema classes, which use multiple
-    // inheritance to create MongoDB-specific classes
-    var MongoStore = declare( [ Store, MongoDriverMixin ] );
-    var MongoSchema = declare( [ Schema, MongoSchemaMixin ] );

-    mw.connect('mongodb://localhost/EXAMPLE', {}, function( err, db ){

-      // Check `err`, manage problems
-      // NOTE that from now on, mw.db also represents the connection

-      var Workspaces = declare( MongoStore, {

-        schema: new MongoSchema({
-          _id:           { type: 'id' },
-          workspaceName: { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, workgroup    : { type: 'string', notEmpty: true, trim: 20, searchable: true, sortable: true  }, }),

-        storeName: 'workspaces',

-        db: db,

-        handlePut: true,
-        handlePost: true,
-        handleGet: true,
-        handleGetQuery: true,
-        handleDelete: true,

-        paramIds: [ '_id' ],
-      });

-      // Create the right hooks to access the store Workspaces.onlineAll( app, '/workspaces/', ':_id' );

-    }); // End of mw.connect

-As you can see, the only difference in the code is in the definition of the classes: a store created like this will actually create a collection called `workspaces` in your MongoDB server, and will allow clients to manipulate its contents via REST calls.

-Note that there is code to connect to your MongoDB server using [mongoWrapper - Github](https://github.com/mercmobily/mongoWrapper), a simple library to create a MongoDB connection.
-You don't have to necessarily use mongoWrapper!
-Anything that returns a Mongo `db` object will be fine.
-However, note that using mongoWrapper does make some things easier.
-You would normally run `mw.connect()` in your `server.js` file, and then simply use `db = require('mongoWrapper).db` in your files.

-**NOTE: From now on, in the documentation I will assume the definition of MongoSchema and MongoStores, and the presence of a `db` variable**
+This store is _actually_ fully live and working!
+It will manipulate your database and will respond to any HTTP requests appropriately.

 ## A nested store